 - Guilty pleasure?

 - Neat.
 So can I get your number?

-I am blissfully married and monogamous, but thank you for the compliment.
+I am delightfully taken, but thank you for the compliment.

 - **Snort** You know you're a narcissist, right?
 You literally just interviewed yourself and called it an "FAQ."

 Whatever.
 You love me.